barrycurran-PhilosopAI-Cohort/MAS-Modular-Architecture-System/CEPHALOPODAI-Local-Gemma4-e2b-Interface/README.md

 Save Session: Compiles your active session title, exact time markers, total token metrics, and the absolute chronological messageHistory into a portable .json file.
 This acts as a portable "state cartridge".

 Load Session: Wipes the existing window and reloads a saved .json cartridge file.
-This clears the view and resets the model’s active working memory cache, protecting you from text drift and allowing you to instantly hop between unrelated projects (e.g., swapping from data analysis code straight into creative fiction writing).
+This clears the view and resets the model’s active working memory cache, protecting you from text drift and allowing you to instantly hop between unrelated projects.

 D. Multi-Modal Ingestion & Local Sandbox

 Direct File Dropping: Drag and drop .txt, .md, or .json files straight into the workspace to render them instantly.
 Dropping .docx files activates the integrated Mammoth.js tool to strip away proprietary styles and extract raw text natively into your panels.

 The Sandbox Runner: Paste HTML, CSS, or JavaScript blocks into the execution bay and click Run Code.
-It builds and fires prototypes instantly inside an isolated browser environment, making it perfect for rapid prototyping without affecting your system's security layers.
+It builds and fires prototypes instantly inside an isolated browser environment.

 REPOSITORY LICENSING MATRIX

 This repository is protected and governed by the Sovereign Commons Public License (SCPL Version 1.0), combining the structural rules of CC BY-NC-SA 4.0 with specific user addendums:

-Individual, Academic, & Professional Freedom (PERMITTED): Absolute permission is granted to any individual, researcher, hobbyist, small business entity, or private professional (lawyers, doctors, writers, engineers) to run, execute, modify, and utilize this tool locally for internal productivity, daily business workflows, and private research.
-Using this tool to help perform your daily work is 100% authorized, legal, and encouraged.
+Individual, Academic, & Professional Freedom (PERMITTED): Absolute permission is granted to any individual, researcher, hobbyist, small business entity, or private professional to run, execute, modify, and utilize this tool locally for internal productivity, daily business workflows, and private research.

 Corporate Exploitation Barrier (PROHIBITED): Mega-corporations, corporate software conglomerates, and commercial software distributors are strictly prohibited from commercializing this software core, its unique layout design, or its twin-panel telemetry bridge.
-You cannot sell copies of this software, bundle it into commercial application packages, or integrate it into cloud-hosted, paid subscription Software-as-a-Service (SaaS) frameworks.

 Telemetry Enforcement: Any attempt by a corporate entity to adapt or distribute this software for the purpose of re-introducing centralized telemetry harvesting, user logging, or data mining is a direct violation of this license.

 For the unedited, full legal text and warranty disclaimers, review the master LICENSE.txt file located within the root directory of this repository.

-the architect